fis/aoc/docs/2017-notes.md

 are known to have a very short period.
 This would probably allow a much faster solution.
 But the generators here use a prime (2**31-1) as the divisor.

-> Update: Turns out these two generators are famous!
-Generator A's multiplier of
+> Update 2021-12-01: Turns out these two generators are famous!
+Generator A's
-> 16807 is that proposed in
+> multiplier of 16807 is that proposed in
 > [Random Number Generators: Good Ones Are Hard To Find](https://dl.acm.org/doi/10.1145/63039.63042)
 > (Park & Miller, Communications of the ACM, vol 31, issue 10, October 1988),
 > while B's 48271 is advocated for in
 > [the authors' later response to criticism](https://dl.acm.org/doi/10.1145/159544.376068)
 > (Communications of the ACM, vol 36, issue 7, July 1993).
 Not that this really
 > helps in terms of solving the puzzle.

+> Update 2021-12-13: Added a slightly parallel solution for part 2 as well.
+> Surprisingly, this is in fact slightly faster, with a relative runtime of
+> around -20% for the 5M sample test case in microbenchmarks.
+Part 1 would be an
+> embarrassingly parallel problem (you can skip N samples in O(log N) time), but
+> it's already too fast (less than 10% of the runtime) to make it worth the
+> trouble.
+The same trick won't work for part 2 as the generators wouldn't stay
+> in sync.
+Although it would be possible to approximate, and then just fix any
+> missing gaps later on...

 ## Day 16: Permutation Promenade